endofexclusive/asdf/README.md

 ## Development information
-For inforamtion on how to rebuild selected parts of the toolchain, see [scripts/build.sh](scripts/build.sh).
+For information on how to rebuild selected parts of the toolchain, see [scripts/build.sh](scripts/build.sh).

 A TODO list is available in [TODO.md](TODO.md).